We are updating based upon knowledge gained over the past decade. Thank you.

-Our third purpose is to illustrate, with our photos and our stories, the bad things that happened to us while on statins: some of us will have to endure these adverse effects for the rest of our lives.
+Our second purpose is to illustrate, with our photos and our stories, the bad things that happened to us while on statins: some of us will have to endure these adverse effects for the rest of our lives.
 Some have even died.

 Doctors aren’t required to report adverse effects; consequently, the bad effects of drugs are hugely under-reported.